qvest-digital/metriQs/README.md

-# JiraClient
+# MetriQs

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 18.1.3.

-## Development server
+## Development
+* run `npm install` to install all needed dependencies
+* copy src/environments/.env-default to src/environments/.env
+* fill all needed values in src/environments/.env with correct values
+* run `npm run config` to create the environment.ts file

-Run `ng serve` for a dev server.
-Navigate to `http://localhost:4200/`.
+* run `npm run start` for a dev server.
+* Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.

 ## Code scaffolding